From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: RQ3: Impact of Bug-Inducing Change Information on APR Performance

 \subsection{Qualitative Analysis of Plausible Patches}

-To better understand how bug-inducing change (BIC) information influences the behavior of LLMs in automated program repair, we conduct a qualitative analysis of selected correct patches where the presence of bug-inducing change information support the repair process in different ways.
-Through manual patch validation, we selected cases in which regression bugs were successfully repaired only when BIC information was included, specifically \textit{RegressionBug-3, 4, 30, 48, 59, 65, 69, 84}, and \textit{99} (as reported in the Section~\ref{subsec:results-rq3}).
+To better understand how bug-inducing change (BIC) information influences the behavior of LLMs in automated program repair, we conduct a qualitative analysis of plausible patches generated by the best-performing configuration, conversational ChatGPT-4o with full BIC context.
+Specifically, we selected cases in which regression bugs were successfully repaired only when BIC information was included, as identified in Section~\ref{subsec:results-rq3}.
 We organize our findings into representative case studies, each illustrating a distinct pattern in how the model leverages contextual and historical information to generate correct patches.